jumAh99/Backup_Bash_Automation_Script/README.md

 # HOW TO USE THE SCRIPT
 - Put the jumma.sh script in your /bin folder, you will need to open this folder in administrative mode
 - Open terminal
-- Type 'source jumma.sh' if you have ownership of the 2 drives required else type su --> your password when asked --> source jumma.sh
+- Type 'source jumma.sh' if you have ownership of the 2 drives required, else type su --> your password when asked --> source jumma.sh
 - To do a daily backup type 'backmeup 1' or for a full backup type 'backmeup 2'
 - For help type 'backmeup-help'
 - For monitoring the main drive type 'monitorme'